 **Velocity classes are open to all students 16 years of age and older. **Most instructors offer class cards for multiple classes at a reduced rate.
 See individual instructors for details. **There is no specific dress code or foot wear; just wear comfortable clothes you can move in.
 Socks or bare feet are fine for most classes.

-Intro to Dance w/ Ricki Mason: Are you interested in dance but not sure where to start?
+Intro to Dance w/ Shannon Stewart: Are you interested in dance but not sure where to start?
 Have you taken a beginning ballet or modern class and wondered if there was a MORE beginning level?
 Are you intimidated to drop into an ongoing class?
-This 5 week series is for you!
+This 5-week series is for you!
 Learn basic dance vocabulary used in Velocity’s ongoing ballet and modern classes with other students who have no previous dance experience.
-You will learn basic dance technique while developing body awareness and comfort dancing in a group.
-We will also examine tactics for remember choreography as each class culminates with a simple dance phrase.
-Moving to music is fun and the more you know about using your body, the more fun it is!
-This class will prepare you to join any beginning level dance class at Velocity.
-Email Ricki@rickimason.com for more info and to register.
-NEXT SESSION TUESDAYS 8-9:30PM, MAY 7 – JUNE 4, $70 for full session.
+You will learn basic class etiquette and dance technique while developing body awareness and comfort dancing in a group.
+We will also explore tactics to remember choreography by learning and building on phrases each week.
+Intro to dance sets you up to continue exploring contemporary dance classes, other dance forms, and to simply feel more comfortable on any dance floor.

 Beginning Modern w/ Shirley Jenkins teaches students how to move in an anatomically correct way while encouraging their dancing spirits.
 Her movement is lyrical, rhythmic, romantic, sensual and musical while teaching one to have a strong center.
 Attention is given to pelvic stabilization and core strengthening while she guides you through a well-crafted dance technique class filled with creative imagery and inspiring music.
 Throughout her 36 years as a professional choreographer/performer/instructor, Shirley has developed her own artistic voice, inspired by Modern Masters and her knowledge of somatic work.
 Her priority is to help train dancers to understand sound technique; how to plié without hurting the knees but instead increase support to the joints, how to dance with your torso without injuring your lower back but instead strengthen the spinal and abdominal muscles, how to stretch to increase range of motion and how to understand good form as you move.
 You will learn how to dance fluidly with an expressive, poetic spirit.
 The environment is generous and welcoming for all.